The decision to rescind or correct a deficiency after rebuttal is based on whether

-If the reviewing component cites more than one deficiency on the SSA-1774-U5, Request
+If the review component cites more than one policy deficient issue in the narrative

-For example, the reviewing component may cite both a medical documentation deficiency
+For example, the review component may cite policy issues with both medical documentation

-and a vocational history documentation deficiency.
+and vocational history documentation in the deficiency.
 However, if the adjudicating

 component successfully rebuts the medical documentation deficiency, but the vocational

-history documentation deficiency remains, the reviewing component will not rescind the
+history documentation deficiency remains, the review component will not rescind the

 deficiency because the case remains deficient based on documentation.